akiraseino/akiraseino.github.io/_pages/about.md

 ------

-Jose Victorio Salazar Luces is an [Assistant Professor](http://srd.mech.tohoku.ac.jp/lab-members/) at [Tohoku University](http://www.tohoku.ac.jp/en/), Japan.
-He obtained his Bachelor degree in Systems Engineering at [Los Andes University](http://www.ula.ve/), in Merida, Venezuela.
-In 2013, he was awarded the MEXT Scholarship to pursue studies in robotics at Tohoku University.
+Akira Seino is a Research Officer at [TransGP](http://www.transgp.com/), Hong Kong.
+He obtained his Bachelor degree in Mechanical Engineering at [Yamagata University](https://www.yamagata-u.ac.jp/en/), in Yamagata, Japan.
 He obtained his Master's and Ph.D. at Tohoku, and started working at the [Smart Robots Design Laboratory](http://srd.mech.tohoku.ac.jp/) from 2018.

 His main research topic is in the area of Haptics, particularly using different types of haptic feedback to guide human motion.
 He was awarded a JSPS Grant-in-Aid for Early Career Scientists in 2020.